Mount Kilimanjaro Machame Route – CHALLENGING

 • Single room supplement at Springlands Hotel

-• Guides, porters, and cook tips – Find guidelines in the FAQ
+• Guides, porters, and cook tips – Find guidelines in our Help Center

 • Mountain gear e.g. sleeping bags, clothes, and shoes but some climbing gear will be available for hire at Springlands Hotel